Skip to content

 Overview

-The Dimensions field renders two linked number inputs for width and height, with a unit selector.
-It returns an associative array with width, height, and unit keys.
-Use it for setting element sizes, image dimensions, container dimensions, or any other two-value size option in your theme.
+The Dimensions field renders two number inputs for width and height with a shared unit selector and a link button that locks both values together when enabled.
+It returns an associative array with widthheight, and unit keys.
+Use it for logo dimensions, image sizes, container sizes, avatar dimensions, or any other two-axis size setting in your theme.

 Field Registration